 Tremor and Other Hyperkinetic Movements (TOHM) was conceived as a journal that would publish clinical and scientific papers on tremor and hyperkinetic movements.
 In contrast to current publications, whose primary focus is on disorders of hypokinesia (i.e., mainly Parkinson’s disease), TOHM shifts focus, emphasizing the non-Parkinsonian movement disorders, giving center stage to clinical observations and research in this area.
 In doing so, the journal aims to provide an international platform for experts and specialists in the field of hyperkinetic movements.

-The journal was launched only a few months ago, and the response from the field in terms of feedback and submissions has been decided and swift, and the journal has begun to receive a steady and growing flow of high-quality submissions.
-We are now pleased to be able to publish online the first wave of accepted papers, and more will follow.
+The journal was launched in 2011, and the response from the field in terms of feedback and submissions has been decided and swift, and the journal has received a steady and growing flow of high-quality submissions.
 The advantage of our online format is the ability to publish papers as accepted on a rolling basis, the rapid submission-to-publication times, and fewer word length constraints and page restrictions.
 These all provide prospective authors with the ability to elaborate on their research ideas and disseminate their research in a rapid, real-time manner.
 We welcome you to TOHM.